 No. 8 Your Location (if you live in the boonies, rehab might be difficult)

 The closer you live to your doctor, the hospital and physical therapy the less time you will spend in a car going to and from appointments.
 Remember you probably will not be able to drive for six weeks.

-If you do live far out in the country miles from your care centers you might consider moving in with a family member or friend who lives closer at least until you are able to drive yourself to appointments.
+If you do live far out in the country miles from your care centers, you might consider moving in with a family member or friend who lives closer to the above facilities, at least until you are able to drive yourself to appointments.

 No. 9 Your Activity Expectations After TKR

 Have realistic expectations.
 As I mentioned above, you are not going to have a bionic knee that will allow you to resume childhood and young adult activities.

 I would love to play basketball, softball and to be able to run on a regular basis.
 However, I knew that was not going to happen.